jcarterlab/The-Wrath-of-God/The-Wrath-of-God.md

 hate.
 This project uses sentiment analysis to show how they are not necessarily full of hate, but rather very emotional.
-As with the priest in The Wrath of God, this means they may be prone to anger, but also contain a lot of positive emotions.
+As with the priest in The Wrath of God, this means they may be prone to anger, but also contain a lot of positive emotions as well.